PF now investigates five suspects in inquiry into the death of Dom Phillips and Bruno Pereira | Policy

 - and a possible principal.

 Investigators told GloboNews that, so far, there is stronger evidence regarding the executioners.
-Police are still trying to gather more elements about the alleged mastermind of the crime.
+Police are still trying to gather more information about the alleged mastermind of the crime.

 The number of suspects changes as new evidence is added to the investigation.
 A third arrest warrant may be issued soon, and the investigation is now trying to clarify whether the case is linked to previous crimes by these same suspects.